Home > Tips > 11 Stylish Small Bedroom Ideas for Couples

 Boho-Scandinavian designs not only offer the potential for brightening and opening up a space, but they can also provide a soothing aesthetic that will make sharing a small bedroom easier.

 While you and your partner can take this design style to various heights, several key elements are often found within this theme.
 Bright, white base elements like bedding, headboards, and wall color usually apply to the foundational design.
-Soft browns, creams, and natural green accessories like artwork, pillows, rugs, and curtains are then used to elevate the space.
+Soft browns, creams, and natural green accessories like artwork, pillows, rugs, and curtains elevate the space.

 To fully accomplish this look, stick to the basics with a predominantly neutral foundation.
 Then, pepper in decorative motifs like funky, thrifted lamps and tranquil pampas.

-You and your partner are sharing a bedroom with minimal square footage, so you’ll want to keep your space clean and uncluttered.
+You and your partner are sharing a bedroom with minimal square footage, so one of the best small bedroom ideas for two is to keep your space clean and uncluttered.
 That’s why one of the most important things for small-space dwellers to consider is storage.
+For example, floating shelves, under-bed bins, and stackable boxes can help you store more without sacrificing floor space.
+You could even rent a storage ottoman that doubles as seating.

-The best storage solutions are those that are incorporated right into your bedroom’s design.
-Consider multi-purpose beds with built-in storage like headboard shelves or drawers beneath the bed.
+Furthermore, the best storage solutions are those that are incorporated right into your bedroom’s design.
+Consider multi-purpose beds with built-in storage, like headboard shelves or drawers beneath the bed.
 And if your bedroom is limited and drawers won’t easily open, use decorative bins like crates and woven baskets beneath the bed to make up the difference.

 But what about wardrobe ideas for a small bedroom space?
 To achieve an aesthetically pleasing clothing storage area, invest in a tall, slender wardrobe.
 Not only will this help you discreetly pack away your essentials, but it’ll free up some valuable real estate.